 March 1, 2017 marked the passing of the New York State Cybersecurity Regulation by the Department of Financial Services.

 Upon the announcement of the regulation, New York State’s Governor Cuomo stated, “New York is the financial capital of the world, and it is critical that we do everything in our power to protect consumers and our financial system from the ever-increasing threat of cyber-attacks.”
-The full text of the regulation can be found here.

 The first of its kind in the nation, this new regulation serves as a valuable marker in a regulatory environment that is taking increasing care to safeguard the information of consumers and companies through a demand for increased internal controls and transparency.
 Though New York State is the first, it is not unlikely that other state across the nation may follow suit.